wireapp/wire-server/src/understand/federation/architecture.rst

 Authentication
 ^^^^^^^^^^^^^^

-.. warning:: As of July 2021, the implementation of mutual backend-to-backend
+.. warning:: As of October 2021, the implementation of mutual backend-to-backend
-             authentication is still work in progress.
+             authentication is still subject to change.
 The behaviour described in this section should be considered a draft specification only.

 Authentication between Wire backends is achieved using the mutual authentication feature of TLS as defined in `RFC 8556 <https://tools.ietf.org/html/rfc8446>`_.

-In particular, this means that the ingress of each backend needs to be provisioned with one or more certificates which it trusts to authenticate certificates provided by other backends when accepting incoming connections.
+In particular, this means that the ingress of each backend needs to be provisioned with one or more certificates which the ingress trusts to authenticate certificates provided by other backends when accepting incoming connections.

 Conversely, every `Federator` needs to be provisioned with a (client) certificate which it uses to authenticate itself towards other backends.